shootermv/MESI/README.md

-# angular-seed — the seed for AngularJS apps
+# MESI - Project & Tasks management app

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+Mesi is an application built with [AngularJS](http://angularjs.org/).
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+You can use it to manage your team.

 The seed contains AngularJS libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
 Just clone the repo (or download the zip/tarball), start up